yarkhinephyo/15-445-database-systems-notes/05 - Storage Models and Compression.md

 Strings will be compared as keys in the background which will make queries faster.

-<u>Why not hash?</u> Dictionary needs to support encode and decode.
+<ins>Why not hash?</ins> Dictionary needs to support encode and decode.
 Hash function will not work for decoding purpose.

-<u>Order-preserving</u> - Encoded values need to support the same collation as original values (such as range query).
+<ins>Order-preserving</ins> - Encoded values need to support the same collation as original values (such as range query).
 This is addressed by sorting the dictionary via value between assigning the keys in order.